-Docebo allows you to manage multiple languages within your LMS.
+Docebo allows you to manage multiple languages within your platform.
 The localization tool allows you to enable new languages, manage translations, and much more.
 In order to manage the localization tool you need to log into your platform as the Superadmin.
 Then, access the Admin Menu from the gear icon in the top right corner of the platform, then press the Localization Tool item from the Settings section.

-DISCLAIMER: When new language phrases are added or modified throughout the LMS, it may take up to six weeks for this new or modified text to appear translated for all supported languages.
+DISCLAIMER: When new language phrases are added or modified throughout the platform, it may take up to six weeks for this new or modified text to appear translated for all supported languages.
 Users may see new or modified text in American English.
 In case the problem persists after six weeks, contact the Help Desk team.

 Find a list of all of the supported language names with corresponding ISO codes and browser codes here.

 When viewing your localization tool, you can see a list of all of the available languages that Docebo offers.
 By default, all languages except for French Canadian and Slovak are automatically enabled on your platform.
 Any time that Docebo adds a new language to the localization tool, it will be automatically disabled so learners cannot automatically switch their platforms to that language until you activate it.
 Once a language is activated, this means that your learners are able to go into their profiles and directly change the language of their platforms.

 To disable a language in your platform (thus users will not be able to change their platforms to this language), press the check mark icon in the language’s row, switching it from green to grey.
 You can always re-activate it later by pressing the same check mark, switching it from green to grey.

 Setting a Language as the Default Language